-Flying Out of the UK with a Dog
+Flying out of the UK with a Dog

-While pets flying into the UK must travel as cargo only, except for assistance dogs, the rules are more relaxed for flying with pets from the UK.
-Dogs can travel either as checked luggage or cargo, plus there are a small number of airlines that offer this.
+While pets flying into the UK must travel as cargo, the rules are more relaxed for flying with pets out of the UK.
+Dogs are allowed to travel in the cabin or as checked luggage.
+However, there are only a limited number of airlines that offer this.

 Taxi Services Across the English Channel

-One final option if you’re travelling between the UK and continental Europe without a car, and are struggling with the limited transport options available, is to utilise a taxi service.
-There are multiple providers that will basically take you on a taxi ride, along with your dog in the vehicle, but a slightly different ride as you’ll be taking the Eurotunnel with the taxi.
+The other alternative if you’re travelling between the UK and continental Europe without a car, and are struggling with the limited transport options available, is to utilise a taxi service.
+There are multiple providers that will basically take you on a taxi ride, along with your dog in the vehicle, but a slightly different taxi ride as you’ll be taking the Eurotunnel with the taxi.

 Generally you just take the taxi between Folkestone Central station and either Calais Ville or Calais Fréthun station, utilising trains on either end.
 Expect to be charged at least £100-200 in addition to the Eurotunnel cost.